Review: Adobe Lightroom Mobile Premium and what's included

-The library view is what we’re looking for.
+We're looking for the library view.
 It's the place where all your imported photos are stored.
 It contains all folders and albums you have created.
 At the top of the list are four albums that Lightroom already created for you.
 Most important is the All Photos album, where you'll find all your imported photos.

-Lightroom Mobile offers two ways to import photos: Either use the built in Lightroom Camera to take a photo or import a photo from the camera roll.
-To import multiple photos in one batch, just swipe over each to select it.
+Lightroom Mobile offers two ways to import photos: Either use the built-in Lightroom Camera to take a photo or import a photo from the camera roll.
+To import multiple images in one batch, swipe over each to select it.

-Once you've imported a photo it will be added All Photos album.
-To begin editing a photo, simply tap on it.
+Once you've imported a photo, it will be added All Photos album.
+To begin editing a photo, tap on it.

 Note the mode selector in the upper left corner after you've tapped a photo to edit it.
-Here you chose want to to:
+Here, you select what you want to do: